Fumohouse/godot-luau-script/docs/src/usage/writing-scripts/class-registration.md

 - Aliasing Godot types (e.g. `type D = Dictionary`) is not currently supported.
-- Using the `?` syntax (e.g. `number?`) will tell Godot that any `Variant` type is acceptable.
+- Using the `?` syntax (e.g. `number?`) will tell Godot that any `Variant` type is acceptable unless the type extends `Object`.
 This is because the only Godot type that accepts a value and `null` is `Variant`.
 As such, it's recommended to implement your methods such that this is not necessary.

 ## Special types